denizgenc/mistletoe-notey/README.md

+After I did all of this I realised it would just be easier to learn to take notes in a CommonMark- compliant fashion, and just accept it.
+It's rather stupid to fork a whole markdown parser just because you want initial bullet points to have 4 spaces in front of them.

+This means, of course, that this repository is not being maintained.

+Anyway, here's a monument to some bizarre hubris:

 mistletoe-notey
 ===============
 This is based on Mi Yu's mistletoe, which is an extensible, CommonMark compliant Markdown parser in pure Python.
 See it here: https://github.com/miyuchina/mistletoe